aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 [Historical transition to capitalism]

-_274_ On the conditions which make capitalism possible: money, as we have seen, exists prior to the existence of capitalism propert, but commodity circulation is, at this time, limited in terms of how far it can develop'.
+_274_ _'money, as we have seen, exists prior to the existence of capitalism proper, but commodity circulation is, at this time, limited in terms of how far it can develop'. _

 _'The historical conditions of its existence [capital] are by no means given with the mere circulation of money and commodities.
 It arises only when the owner of the means of production and subsistence finds the free worker available, on the market, as the seller of his own labour power.
 And this one historical pre-condition comprises a world's history'._

 The labour-time necessary for the production of a commodity determines the value of labour-power, it represents no more than a definite quantity of the average social labour embodied within it.

-[Althusser's reading of capital]

-_275_ On the moral and historical nature of wages

-_276 - 7_ The rate of wages, in additional to these historical and moral elements, is also determined by how much it costs for the worker to reproduce their own conditions of existence.
+_276 - 7_ Wages, in additional to historical and moral elements [E.P.
+Thompson writes on this], are determined by how much it costs for the worker to reproduce their own conditions of existence.

-_279_ Statement on the method of Capital:

-_'The consumption of labour-power is completed, as in the case of every other community, outside the market or the sphere of circulation.
-Let us therefore, in company with the owner of money and the owner of labour-power, leave this noisy sphere, where everything takes place on the surface and in full view of everyone, and follow them into the hidden abode of production'_

 **Chapter 7: The Labour Process and the Valorisation Process**

 *1. The Labour Process*

-_283_ We begin by considering labour as something outside any specific social or historical formation at first, as:

-_'a process between man and nature, a process by which man, through his own actions, mediates, regulates and controls the metabolism between himself and nature'._
+_283_ Marx begins the chpater by considering labour outside of any specific social or historical formation, as process by man through his own actions, mediates regulates and controls the metabolism between himself and nature.

 _284_ This activity is specific to man.
 This is not to say that animals don't work, but man is unique in that man envisions what he does or make ideally before he does so.

-Difference between raw materials and the 'free gifts of nature'
+Difference between raw materials and the 'free gifts of nature':

 _'All those things which labour merely separates from immediate connection with their environment are objects of labour spontaneously provided by nature, such as fish caught and separated from their natural element, namely water, timber felled in virgin forests, and ores extracted from their veins.
 If, on the other hand, the object of labour has, so to speak, been filtered through previous labours, we call it raw material'._

-_285_ As such, agriculture requires a relatively significant amount of social development
+_285_ As such, activities such as e.g.agriculture requires a relatively significant amount of social development

-_286_ _'Franklin therefore defines man as 'a tool-making animal'.
-Relics of bygone instruments of labour possess the same importance for the investigation of extinct economic formations of society as do fossil bones for the determination of extinct species of animals.
-It is not what is made but how, and by what instruments of labour, that distinguishes different economic epochs.
-Instruments of labour not only supply a standard of the degree of development which human labour has attained, but they also indicate the social relations within which men work'._
+_286_ Man is therefore a tool-making animal.
+Instruments of labour from antiquity are the fossil record of human civilisation, it is not what is made by how, and in what way that distinguishes distinct economic epochs.

-_287_ Considered as a creation of use-value, what happens in the labour process is that a use-value is created by adapting natural material to human need.
+_287_ Use-value is created by adapting natural material to human need.
 This is done by labour being induced into the object.
 What appeared from the worker's point of view as exertion or 'unrest' is now a fixed, objective characteristic in an object.

-Use-values forged in previous exertions of labour power also enter into the labour process in the creation ofa new object, products are the output of labour but they are also inputs.
+Use-values created in previous exertions of labour also enter into the labour process in creating of a new object; products can be the output of labour as well as the inputs.

-_288_ They may form a crucial part of the resultant commodity, such as lead going into solder or they may be only accessories such as oil being used to light the factory.
+_288_ These products may form a crucial part of the resultant commodity, such as lead going into solder or they may be only accessories such as oil being used to light the factory.

 _289_ In encountering these objects the living labour power of the worker awakens the dead labour in these objects from the dead into real and effective use-value.